dirtman/ibapi/doc/host:update.md

 Some options can be specified with either a short (i.e., -h) or long (i.e., --help) form.
 In the latter case, case is non-sensitive.

+Boolean options (flags) do not require a value.  "-v" is equivalent to "-v=true".
+To disable, set to "false" ("-v=false" or "--verbose=false")..

 Most options have a corresponding configuration file setting that is equal to the long option name without the "--" prefix.
 Command line options always override configuration file settings.
-See ibapi.conf(5) for more information.

-Note: while the "default" value for an option is sometimes specified in the option's description, do not rely on this value.
-It is always best to use the --ShowConfig option to verify the real value.
+Use the --ShowConfig to view each option and its value.

 ## OPTIONS - General